How To Get That #@%! City Sticker Off Your Windshield

 And you start swearing under your breath, because that damn sticker is a real bitch to scrape off!

-You try peeling it off, picking at it with a fingernail, or battling with it using your trusty razor blade, hacking away as shards of sticker spray onto your dashboard and car floor.
-It’s always a pain in the ass.
+Removing your city sticker is always a pain in the butt.
 And when you’re done, you need an couple of aspirin and a stiff drink.

 Outside of replacing the whole darn windshield, there has to be an easier way.